EMAWOnline - RAPID RECAP: Kansas State upsets No. 6 Oklahoma 41-34 in Norman

 After three tough performances to open the season, Kansas State (3-1, 1-0 Big 12) quarterback Adrian Martinez ran 52 yards on third and 16 to get to the Oklahoma (3-1, 0-1 Big 12) four-yard line before later punching it in on a one-yard run up the middle for his fourth rushing touchdown of the night.

-In addition to Martinez's four rushing touchdowns on Saturday, he was the Wildcat's leading rusher with 148 rushing yards against what was a porous Oklahoma defense.
+In addition to Martinez's four rushing touchdowns on Saturday, he was the Wildcat's leading rusher with 148 rushing yards against what was a porous Oklahoma defense that allowed 509 total yards.

 Martinez was highly criticized for his play in Kansas State's 17-10 loss last week against Tulane, but he the Nebraska transfer quarterback showed up big-time against the Big 12's top-ranked team on Saturday night.

-Despite not forcing a turnover and allowing a season-high in points, Kansas State's defense was able to hold off a high-powered Oklahoma offense just enough to escape Oklahoma with a statement road victory following an embarrassing home loss last week.
+Despite not forcing a turnover and allowing a season-high in points, Kansas State's defense was able to hold off a high-powered Oklahoma offense just enough to escape Oklahoma with a statement road victory following an embarrassing home loss last week in which the defense played well enough to earn a victory.

 MARTINEZ PLAYS FREE

-After looking locked up in the first three games of the season, Kansas State quarterback Adrian Martinez found more success in the Wildcats' fourth game of the season than he did in any of their first three games.
+After looking locked up in the first three games of the season, Kansas State quarterback Adrian Martinez found more success in the Wildcats' fourth game of the season than he did in any of their first three games -- combined.

 Martinez completed 21-of-34 passes for 234 yards on Saturday night and had one passing touchdown.
 Martinez came out aggressive looking to throw the ball more down-field early in the game, and it helped contribute to K-State opening the game with a 14-0 lead after the Wildcats' first two drives.

 The Nebraska transfer also ran the football more against Oklahoma's defense than he did in the first three weeks of the season.
-Martinez rushed 21 total times for 148 yards and his rushing touchdown in the first half helped put Kansas State up 21-14.
+Martinez rushed 21 total times for 148 yards and his rushing touchdown in the first half helped put Kansas State up 21-14 before securing the game-winning touchdown with less than 2:00 left in the game.

 His touchdown run included some impressive agility by diving over the pile at the line of scrimmage, but he was short of the goal line.
 To get over the goal line, Martinez planted his left hand in the grass and vaulted himself into the red grassed end zone.